 Facebook Business Manager helps you manage your pages, ads, billing, and keep all your assets in one place.
 Set it up and get insights about who visits your page and what they do on it so you can develop a plan to grow your community and increase interactions.

 11. Install a Book Now buttons to your Facebook business page

 Having a Book Now button on your Facebook page is a great way to increase online bookings at your salon, spa or clinic.
 It makes it convenient and easy for your existing and potential clients to make appointments without needing to leave their favourite social platform.

 Using social media of any sort means creating a dialogue with your clients and community.
 If you receive negative comments on your page, make sure you listen and respond openly and honestly.
 Think of it as an opportunity to publicly turn a bad customer experience into a great one.

 The possibilities are endless for Facebook.
-It’s continually evolving in its look, functionality and use and going forward many people believe that Facebook will completely replace the need for small business websites.
-Nothing is certain but the Facebook phenomenon shows no signs of slowing.
-And as salons continue to move onto Facebook, apps such as online booking, daily deals even retail will be done via Facebook… watch this space!
+It’s continually evolving in its look, functionality and use.
+The Facebook phenomenon shows no signs of slowing.
+And as salons continue to move onto Facebook, apps such as online booking, daily deals, even retail will be done via Facebook… watch this space!